F47-503/autoemoji/README.md

 It is assumed that your Telegram app's credentials are in `tg_credentials` file at first 2 lines.

 `to_csv.py` file will transform data to `pandas.Dataframe` with columns:
--text, for message's text
+- text, for message's text
--total, for message's total amount of reactions -column for each reaction with ratio `reaction count / total`
+- total, for message's total amount of reactions
+- column for each reaction with ratio `reaction count / total`